 The following chart shows the distribution from the 5th to 95th percentile of NCF for the plans in the Public Plans Database.
-Similar to the prior charts like this, data is grouped by the year containing the fiscal year end.
+Similar to the prior charts related to the Public Plans Database and shown in this report, data is grouped by the year containing the fiscal year end.
 The gold diamonds represent PMRS.
-Relative to the universe of plans, PMRS is a less mature plan, found in the top quartile of this group in recent years.
+Relative to the universe of plans in the Public Plans Database, PMRS is a less mature plan, found in the top quartile of this group in recent years.

 Maturity Level: Mature pension plans usually have more inactive participants than active participants.
 These plans tend to have negative NCF and are more sensitive to investment risks.
 Plan maturity can be measured in a variety of ways, but one simple measure of plan maturity is the ratio of the number of inactive participants (those receiving benefits or entitled to a deferred benefit) to the number of active participants.
 We refer to this as the support ratio.
-The revenue base supporting the plan is usually proportional to the number of active participants.
-A relatively high number of inactive participants compared to active participants may indicate a larger plan relative to its revenue base.
+The revenue base supporting the plan is usually proportional to the number of active participants compared to active participants may indicate a larger plan relative to its revenue base.

 The chart below shows the distribution from the 5th to 95th percentile of support ratios for the plans in the Public Plans Database.
 The lower the support ratio, the lower the maturity and the lower the sensitivity of the plan to risk.
 The gold diamonds represent PMRS.
-This shows that while the System is maturing, it is doing so at a very similar rate to the universe of plans and still remains in the lowest quartile.
+This shows that while the System is maturing, it is doing so at a very similar rate to the universe of plans and remains in the lowest quartile.